 Avoid Office Gossip

 Finally, and this should go without saying, avoid office gossip.
-As the business owner, you should be leading by example, and if you're talking about people behind their back or spreading rumors, you will quickly lose the trust and respect of the people you work with.
+You should be leading by example, and if you're talking about people behind their back or spreading rumors, you will quickly lose the trust and respect of the people you work with.

 Being an effective leader means being an effective communicator.
 If the people with whom you work can't get a clear read on your needs, can't get through to you about important issues and ideas, or can't trust you to communicate in a professional manner, productivity will suffer, and so will your bottom line.